 The Biology Comprehensive Exam for the Class of 2016 will be distributed on February 19, 2016 for those students who did not take the Biology GRE or who did not score ≥50th percentile on that test; if you have completed the Biology GRE with a score ≥50th percentile, please be sure that Ryan Bavis receives a copy of your scores.

 Completed comprehensive exams must be returned to Sylvia Deschaine in the Carnegie Science Reception Office no later than 2 PM on March 4, 2016.

 The questions on the comprehensive exam are designed to test your conceptual understanding of biology.
 Supporting your answer with specific facts and details is important and can make the difference between a good answer and an excellent answer.
 Answers should be essay in nature and may use outlines, graphs, and or diagrams where appropriate.

 Evaluation and Passing Score

-GRE BIOLOGY SUBJECT EXAM OPTION
+GRE BIOLOGY SUBJECT EXAM OPTION (Final Year)

-You May Take the GRE Subject Exam in Lieu of the Department’s Comprehensive Exam
+Class of 2016 Majors May Take the GRE Subject Exam in Lieu of the Department’s Comprehensive Exam

 The comprehensive examination requirement may be fulfilled by a satisfactory performance on the departmental comprehensive exam given once during the winter semester of the senior year, OR, by achieving a minimum score corresponding to the 50th percentile or better on the Graduate Record Exam Subject Test in Biology.
 The GRE option must be fulfilled by the November test date of the senior year; students are encouraged to take the test early.
 To find out test dates, go to the GRE website, choose Test Takers option, follow the links for the GRE Subject exam, select Registration, then Test Dates.